yasar11732/wikicategory/README.md

     wk.saveToFiles(".txt");

-Files will be written to a directory name wiki in current working directory with file extension ".txt".
+Files will be written to a directory named wiki in current working directory with file extension ".txt".
 You can also specify where to write them

     wk.saveToFiles(new File("path to directory"), ".txt");